artemkv/artemkv.github.io/distributed.md

 ## Replication

-- Reasons: fault tolerance (prevent data loss), data locality (geo-distribution, i.e. having the data close to the clients that need it), dividing up the work (spead the load across machines)
+- Reasons: improve availability (extend the mean time to failure), fault tolerance (prevent data loss), data locality (geo-distribution, i.e. having the data close to the clients that need it), dividing up the work (spead the load across machines)
 - Downsides: expensive (you need more machines), need to keep the copies consistent (often true, but in many cases you actually don't need a strong consistency)
 - **Strong consistency** (informal definition): a replicated storage system is strongly consistent if clients cannot tell that the data is replicated
+- Strong consistency is basically an informal term, and generally used instead of **Linearizability**, the term that has a strict definition (Herlihy and Wang 1991) but is more difficult to understand
 - **Primary-backup replication** and **Chain replication** are both strongly consistent replication protocols

 ### Primary-backup replication